Blog

 Running TinyChat15M on the Sipeed LicheeRV Nano W

-img The Sipeed LicheeRV Nano W next to an old stamp from Sri Lanka (sourced from my dad’s stamp collection)
+The Sipeed LicheeRV Nano W next to an old stamp from Sri Lanka sourced from my dad’s stamp collection

 The TinyChat15M model achieves an average generation speed of 9.40 tokens per second across five runs on the LicheeRV Nano.
 The video below demonstrates TinyChat15M in action on the LicheeRV Nano, where I, as the User, engage in a fictional conversation with an Assistant powered by the TinyChat15M model in a corporate setting.
 Despite having no prior context, the Assistant responds appropriately, mimicking a conversation one might have with a real colleague.

-In the demo above, we can observe that when the Assistant is generating a reply, the CPU usage spikes to about 96%, while memory usage reaches approximately 27% of the available 228 MB, which equates to around 62 MB.
+In the demo above, we can observe that when the Assistant is generating a reply, the CPU usage spikes to about 96 percent, while memory usage reaches approximately 27 percent of the available 228 MB, which equates to around 62 MB.
 Despite these compute and memory constraints, the TinyChat15M model is able to generate contextually coherent text at a reasonable speed.

-I have fully open-sourced this project, and the code for generating the synthetic TinyChat database, as well as the code for training and inferring the TinyChat15M model, can be found on my GitHub.
-If you have any suggestions or improvements, feel free to raise an issue or submit a pull request on GitHub.
-With this project, I hope to inspire the AI community to focus on developing more general-purpose conversational small language models.
+I have fully open sourced this project, and the code for generating the synthetic TinyChat database, as well as the code for training and inferring the TinyChat15M model, can be found on my GitHub.
+If you have any suggestions or improvements, feel free to raise an issue or submit a pull request.
+With this project, I hope to inspire the AI community to focus on developing more general purpose conversational small language models.
 Advances in small language models would democratize access to AI, making it more affordable and accessible for everyone.